rafarmerjr1/Vulnerable_PHP_Website/Notes/solutions.md

 ```
 if (($_POST['new_password'] == $_POST['new_password2']) && (strcmp($_POST['old_password'],$password) == 0)){
 ```
 The first half of this section checks that the new password is entered twice, identically.
-The second half compares the DB and user-supplied password to ensure that they are the same.
-The `== 0` comparison is weak.
+The second half compares the DB-supplied and user-supplied password to ensure that they are the same.
+If the "old" password entered by the user is not the same as their current password, the password change will fail.
+However, The `== 0` comparison is weak.
 PHP evaluates empty arrays as false, which is also "equal to" zero.
 Intercepting the HTTP request and changing the 'old_password' to an empty array should allow an attacker to reset the webadmin's password to whatever they like.
 Something like this should work:

 ```
-In Burp Suite or another proxy, change old_password=foobar to old_password[]=''
+In Burp Suite or another proxy: change old_password=foobar to old_password[]=''
 ```

 **View Orders - view_order.php**

 This page renders user provided XML (in the form of an "order form") to the webadmin user.
 This should be useful for leveraging XXE attacks submitted via the 'Order Form' page.
 Orders are automatically assigned numeric names in ascending order.

-**continue.php**

-This page reflects the user name back to an authenticated user.
-Untested, but likely will accept XSS or other input based attacks.
-User name is committed to the DB.
-No functionality to add a new user or "sign up" is included in the site currently, so it would be difficult to exploit without DB injection.

 **db.php**